TELUS Digital - AI Platform

 My Availability:

-A centralized system where contributors can submit absence requests and resignations, which automatically update the Production Tracker.
+A contributor-facing tool to submit absence and resignation requests, automatically reflected in the Production Tracker.

 Production Tracker